Virtual Learning Programs at NJSGC

 Coming soon… Girl Scout Journey programs and Boy Scout Environmental Science Badge program!

 ADULT EDUCATION, FAMILY LEARNING and PUBLIC PRESENTATIONS

 Many of the virtual programs above can be modified for more mature audiences, families, learning pods, and the general public.
-60-minute presentations are available for $200.
+45-60 minute presentations; prices indicated above.

 Recorded narrated presentations like “Hiker” are ideal for Family Learning, as they can be cost-effective and are applicable to a wide range of ages, abilities, and interests.
 When combined with the suggested actual local hike, it’s a marvelous way to learn about nature while getting exercise in any season.